Luis Antonio Tagle: Roman Curia

-On November 30, 2013, Cardinal Tagle was named member of the Congregation for Catholic Education.
+On November 30, 2013, Tagle was named member of the Congregation for Catholic Education.
 He was then named member of the Congregation for the Institutes of Consecrated Life and the Societies of Apostolic Life on March 29, 2014.
 Pope Francis named Tagle Prefect of the Congregation for the Evangelization of Peoples on December 8, 2019.
 Tagle is the second Asian to head that Congregation, following Cardinal Ivan Dias, who was prefect from 2006 to 2011.
 He is the second Filipino cardinal to lead a congregation of the Roman Curia after Jose Tomas Sanchez, who headed the Congregation for the Clergy from 1991 to 1996.
 In March 2020, Philippine President Rodrigo Duterte said the Pope had removed Tagle from his post in Manila for channeling church funds to the President's political opponents.
 The Catholic Bishops' Conference of the Philippines (CBCP) and many individual Philippine prelates denounced Duterte's charge.